voxpupuli/puppet-ferm/REFERENCE.md

 **Defined types**

 * [`ferm::chain`](#fermchain): This defined resource manages ferm/iptables chains
+* [`ferm::ipset`](#fermipset): a defined resource that can match for ipsets at the top of a chain.
+This is a per-chain resource.
+You cannot mix IPv4 and IPv6 sets.
 * [`ferm::rule`](#fermrule): This defined resource manages a single rule in a specific chain

 **Data types**